 From Puppy Basics through Advanced Obedience, Wag ‘n Woofs provides positive reinforcement training for you and your furry family member!
 Please call 952-224-4491 or email firstname.lastname@example.org to register for a class.

 Is your dog too distracted in a group setting?
 Do you only see certain behaviors when your dog is at home?
 Do you need training more personalized to your dog’s needs?
 A private lesson is the perfect choice!
-Lessons are scheduled at your convenience, and can cover any behaviors you’d like to work on including:
+Lessons are scheduled at your convenience in the location of your choice, and can cover any behaviors you’d like to work on including:

 - Basic obedience